donnay/interesting-octopus/src/pages/docs/adventures/SednaRendezvous.md

 All laser attacks should be rolled on the above table for results.

 * Should the mining ship be destroyed on the first hit, a shard of shrapnel from the explosion will hit the bridge of the Icarus.
-In this case all bridge officers will be killed instantly, and the players will be left to control the ship from backup conrols in engineering.
+In this case all bridge officers will be killed instantly, and the players will be left to control the ship from backup controls in engineering.

 Several rounds after the K'k'to'pok engages the Icarus in battle, so to will the Aracnian light cruiser, Chk'o'o'ka.
 If the mining ship is destroyed, the Icarus will have a much more even chance of surviving, for if both Aracnian ships are still functioning when the Chk'o'o'ka arrives, the mining ship will retreat, and then attempt to reattach to the Icarus while the light cruiser distracts it.
 The aracnian cruiser, though is suffering from the same difficulty that the Icarus is.
 Its detection clarity also is hampered by the acretion disc of the star.